 DO NOT over hike the first 2 days so you and the goats have time to adjust.
 SLOW DOWN, enjoy the scenery, rest often, offer plenty of water, and lighten their load if needed.

 Do goats damage the trails and land?

 Goats are environmentally friendly.
-A goat's impact on land is minimal and they are less likely to leave behind a reminder of their presence.
+A goat's impact on the land is minimal and they are less likely to leave behind a reminder of their presence.
 Goats eat like deer.
-They forage and browse for wide variety of food, so there is no need to pack food for them.
+They forage and browse for a wide variety of food, so there is no need to pack food for them.
 Their droppings are not smelly.
 In fact, to the untrained eye, a goat's droppings and hoof prints would appear to be those of a deer.
 Goats fit the "leave no trace camping" ethic very well.

 Do you have to lead the goats?